projectacrn/acrn-hypervisor/doc/tutorials/using_ubuntu_as_sos.rst

 Enabling network sharing
 ************************

-After booting up SOS and UOS, enabling network sharing is must to test networking in UOS side. enabling the tap and networking bridge in the SOS, you can create a script file to setup. below is an example for you reference:(verifed in Ubuntu 14.04 and 16.04 as the SOS)
+After booting up the SOS and UOS, network sharing must be enabled to give network access to the UOS by enabling the TAP and networking bridge in the SOS.
+The following script example shows how to set this up (verified in Ubuntu 14.04 and 16.04 as the SOS).

  .. code-block:: none

     #!/bin/bash